apalache-mc/apalache/.unreleased/bug-fixes/quint-lambda-types-conversion.md

-Use the type inferred by Quint to build lambda bodies, avoiding mismatches with Apalache type variables. (#2856)
+When converting Quint lambdas, derive the return type from the Quint type inferred for the lambda, rather the type inferred for the body expression, avoiding mismatches with Apalache type variables. (#2856)